RobotLeopard86/CacaoEngine/CONTRIBUTING.md

 Before submitting your changes, ensure to pull from the upstream `dev` branch and reconcile any changes.
 Then, open a GitHub pull request into the upstream `dev` branch.
 Be sure to include a detailed summary of what changes you made and why.
 Only pull requests in English will be accepted (though use of translation tools is, of course, perfectly acceptable).

 ## AI Policy
-While generative AI is extremely useful for programming, **no AI-generated code** is allowed in Cacao Engine.
-It is perfectly fine to use AI for brainstorming, prototyping, debugging, and such, but no AI code may be submitted as a pull request.
-It is acceptable to use AI to write a concept for you, but sufficient human modification must be done to the concept if using it as a base.
-If you use AI in this manner, please include all prompts and the original AI code in your pull request for reference. **Any unauthorized contributions using AI-generated code will be rejected.**

-The reason for this is that the legality and copyrightability of AI-generated code has not been fully tested, and many AI tools have been trained on code that may not be suitably licensed for use under Cacao Engine's license.
-Even if they weren't, it would be impossible to find the correct license for each generation.
+While generative AI is extremely useful for programming, **no AI-generated code** is allowed in Cacao Engine **primary code**.
 This policy only applies to **primary code**.
 This means that the `scripts` directory, for example, is not subject to this policy.
-Primary code directories are those listed below:
+The primary code directories are those listed below:
 * `engine`
 * `libs`
 * `tools`
 * `sandbox`

+It is perfectly fine to use AI for brainstorming, prototyping, debugging, and such, but no AI code may be submitted as a pull request directly. **Any contributions consisting of purely AI-generated code without prior approval will be rejected.**

+It is acceptable to use AI as a starting point, but sufficient human modification and effort is expected; you should be able to explain **in detail** what your code is doing and are responsible for the patches you submit.

+If you use AI in this manner, please include the **unedited** chat log for your change (although it's fine to censor stuff like personal information).

+The reason for this is that the legality and copyrightability of AI-generated code has not been fully tested, and many AI tools have been trained on code that may not be suitably licensed for use under Cacao Engine's license.
+Furthermore, even in the case that they weren't, it would be infeasible to find the correct licenses required for the generated code.